Early Childhood Initiative

 The Initiative Foundation believes that, working together, we can make a difference in the lives of young children.

-The Early Childhood Dental Network (ECDN) is a 14-county collaborative project and an outgrowth of the Early Childhood Initiative in Central Minnesota.
+The Early Childhood Dental Network (ECDN) is a project specific to Mille Lacs County and an outgrowth of the Early Childhood Initiative in Central Minnesota.
 Its purpose is to increase awareness and education about the importance of oral health and to increase access to dental care, specifically to the 0- to 5-year-old population who are uninsured or served by the Minnesota Health Care Programs.

 Strength in numbers

-The greatest strength of the Early Childhood Dental Network lies in our partnerships with communities, organizations and individuals who care deeply about childhood oral health.
-Through these collaborations, the ECDN will ...
+The greatest strength of the Early Childhood Dental Network lies in our partnerships with those who care deeply about childhood oral health.
+Through collaboration, the ECDN will ...

 - Bridge gaps in services